mkr176/snooker-prediction-ai/README.md

 python train_snooker_model.py
 ```

-This will generate training data and save the trained model to the `models/` directory.
+This will collect REAL snooker data from snooker.org API (2015-2024) and train the 85% accuracy model.

 ### Usage